-What is G Suite for Education?
+What is Google Workspace for Education?

-G Suite for Education is a cloud-based service that brings together many products that promote collaboration among students and educators.
+Google Workspace for Education is a cloud-based service that brings together many products that promote collaboration among students and educators.
 Students can work together, in class or at home, to complete assignments and group projects.